(Jump directly to our heat pump price data)

 The Latest Heat Pump Prices (Last Updated January 2023)

-Below are the latest prices we have found (as of February 2023) of heat pumps sold online.
+Below are the latest prices we have found (as of February 2023) of heat pump systems sold online.
 These are the listed costs of the heat pumps only, they do not include installation cost.
-You’ll need to talk to local HVAC installers for that.
-Later we’ll do a survey of HVAC companies in different cities and states and publish their installation costs.
+We discuss installation costs and show results form our survey of a handful of HVAC companies on installation costs.

 Mini Split Heat Pumps and Their Costs in 2023